kpwhri/heartsteps/README.md

 Here is how to start both the heartsteps-server and heartsteps-client in development mode.
 ```
+# You'll need to build the service-template
+$ docker-compose build service-template

 # First create the database and load test data
 # (you can skip this if you've done this before)
 $ docker-compose run server python manage.py migrate